remkop/picocli/README.md

 This lets users run your application without requiring picocli as an external dependency.

 How it works: annotate your class and picocli initializes it from the command line arguments, converting the input to strongly typed data.
-Supports any option prefix style, sub-commands, POSIX-style short groupable options, multi-valued options with an exact range of parameters (e.g., `0..*`, `1..2`), and more.
+Supports sub-commands, any option prefix style, POSIX-style short groupable options, multi-valued options with a precise range of parameters (e.g., `0..*`, `1..2`), and more.

 Generates beautiful and easily tailored usage help, using ANSI colors where possible.
 Works with Java 5 or higher.